qdm12/youtube-dl-docker/readme.md

     ```

 1. Notes
-    - The mount `/mypathto/mydownloads:/downloads` is compulsory if you want to access the downloaded files from the host
+    - The mount `/mypathto/mydownloads:/downloads` is required.
-    - The mount `/mypathto/youtube-dl.conf:/etc/youtube-dl.conf` is compulsory **if** you don't use any command lines arguments
+    - The mount `/mypathto/youtube-dl.conf:/etc/youtube-dl.conf` is compulsory **if** you don't use any command lines arguments.

 ### With command line arguments